Alaadel/arabic-price/README.md

 # NumberToArabic
-The function converts a floating point number (with 2 decimal digits) to a price desctiption in Arabic.
+The function converts a floating point number to a price desctiption in Arabic.
 I made it for a billing system I worked on.
 Currently it works only on the format "X.Y", where X is 6 digits at maximum and Y is 2 digits maximum.

 Examples: